Force Plate User Manual

 What's Included

-The Force Plate includes one pair of handles.
-They can be attached either to the top or the bottom of the Force Plate.
-Do not step on the Force Plate when the handles are attached.
+The Go Direct Force Plate includes one pair of handles.
+They can be attached the back side of the force plate.
+Do not step on the force plate when the handles are attached.

 Compatible Software